RHODE ISLAND and CONNECTICUT

 Downtown Providence

-Our totally ugly Pontiac Aztek "SUV" thingy.
-Not just ugly but also very difficult for
+Our totally ugly Pontiac Aztek "thingy.
+Not only ugly but also very difficult to drive safely due, in

-the driver to see safely out of.
-Perhaps the worst "new" car I've ever driven.
+part, to absolutely lousy rear visibility.
+Perhaps one of the worst cars I've ever driven.
 (Ouch!)

 Narragansett Bay just before sunset.

-We had our best breakfast at Norey's, in Newport, RI.
-(In fact, it may
+We had our most enjoyable breakfast at Norey's, in Newport, RI.
+(In fact,

 Did we take a wrong turn?
 A taste unusual for Rhode